NFL looking at "several" protocol incidents with Titans - WHIZ News

 “Just wear your masks,” Mayfield said.
 “We all want to play football.
 Everybody has to do it.
 Just do it.”

-AP Pro Football Writers Barry Wilner and Dave Campbell and Sports Writers Dave Ginsburg, Kyle Hightower, Will Graves, John Wawrow, Steve Wine and Tom Withers contributed to this report.
+AP Pro Football Writers Barry Wilner and Dave Campbell and Sports Writers Dave Ginsburg, Kyle Hightower, Will Graves, John Wawrow, Steve Wine, Tom Withers and Tim Booth contributed to this report.

 Follow Teresa M. Walker at https://twitter.com/TeresaMWalker